Jacques Archambault (politician)

-Jacques Archambault (September 15, 1765 - December 31, 1851) was a farmer and political figure in Lower Canada.
+Jacques Archambault (September 15, 1765 - December 31, 1851) was a Canadian politician and farmer in Lower Canada.
 He represented Leinster in the Legislative Assembly of Lower Canada from 1810 to 1814.

 He was born in Saint-Pierre-du-Portage, the son of Pierre Archambault and Marie-Josephte Gauthier.
 Archambault settled on a farm in Saint-Roch in 1783.
 In the same year, he married Véronique Debussat, dit Saint-Germain.
 In 1805, he was named a justice of the peace for Montreal district.
 He served as a captain in the militia during the War of 1812.
 Archambault also served on the school board for Saint-Roch-de-l'Achigan and as a commissioner for the summary trial of minor causes.
 He did not run for reelection to the assembly in 1814.